load28/context-query/README.md

 - **Component-Scoped State**: When state should be tied to a specific component tree's lifecycle
 - **Performance Critical UIs**: When you need to minimize re-renders in complex component hierarchies

-It complements (not replaces) other state management tools:
+### Choosing the Right Tool for State Management

+Context Query is not a one-size-fits-all solution.
+For optimal performance and architecture, choose state management tools based on their intended purpose:

-- Use **Global State** for truly app-wide state
+- **Global State (Redux, Zustand)**: Use for true application-wide state that needs to persist across the entire app
-- Use **React Query** for server state and data fetching
+- **React Query**: Use for server state management and data fetching, which is its primary purpose
-- Use **Context API** for theme/locale settings that should affect the entire tree
-- Use **Context Query** for component-scoped shared state with optimized rendering
+- **Context API**: Use for theme changes, locale settings, or other cases where you intentionally want all child components to re-render
+- **Context Query**: Use when you need component tree-scoped state sharing without prop drilling, while preventing unnecessary sibling re-renders

 ## Features